-The letters mention family events, attending Quaker meeting, many Quakers whom Bacon Evans sees, daily events and amusements, clothing styles, domestic life, servants, treatment for ailments, the weather, children's upbringing, local travel.
-She mentions her uncle, Thomas Cope and family connections with Emlens, Copes, Stokes, Rhoads, Masons.
+The letters mention family events, attending Quaker meeting, many Quakers whom Bacon Evans sees, daily events and amusements, clothing styles, domestic life, servants, treatment for ailments, the weather, children's upbringing, and local travel.
+She mentions her uncle, Thomas Cope, and family connections with the Emlen, Cope, Stokes, Rhoads, and Mason families.
 The letters form a picture of the life of an unmarried Quaker woman in Philadelphia in the late 19th and early 20th centuries.
-With the passage of time, the letters note changes in families, as Edith Silver's children growing up, Bacon Evans' handwriting changes, health issues become more prominent and the weather becomes a bigger issue.
+With the passage of time, the letters note changes in families, such as Edith Silver's children growing up, Bacon Evans's handwriting changing, health issues becoming more prominent, and the weather becoming a bigger issue.

 Biographical / Historical

-Edith Wistar Stokes Silver (1873-1949) was born in Germantown PA, the daughter of Quakers Katharine Wistar Evans and Francis Stokes.
+Edith Wistar Stokes Silver (1873-1949) was born in Germantown, Pennsylvania, the daughter of Quakers Katharine Wistar Evans and Francis Stokes.
 She married William Silver in 1897.
 She was active in civic organizations and was a member of Deer Creek Monthly Meeting, Maryland.

 From: American Friend 37 (1949): 142.